 I am dedicated to fostering intellectual community beyond my own scholarship.
 I find great fulfillment in mentoring students and helping them discover their own voices and passions.
 I frequently organize panels, reading groups, and workshops.
 For years, I co-organized and have remained actively engaged with the Urban China Speaker Series.
 You can join our mailing list here for the latest news of our events.

+Before joining Georgia State University, I taught at Vermont Law and Graduate School.
 I hold an interdisciplinary Doctor of Juridical Science (S.J.D.) degree from Harvard Law School, as well as master’s and bachelor’s degrees in law and a bachelor’s degree in economics from Peking University, China.